tsterritt/spring4/spring4-design-patterns/README.md

 ### Builder

 Implementation of the GOF Builder Pattern [GOF - page 97].
 Similar to abtract factory in that it creates complex object structures.
-The key differences between builder and Abstract Factory:

- - object creation is step by step, and construction and getting the result are separated
- - there may be variation in the the step by step construction requirements for each scenario, which means Abstract Product classes would be difficult.
-The complexity is hidden behind a contruct method; the implementation hides all of the construction variety instead of forcing the Client to call constuctors or getter/setters in a specific order.
+In the Builder pattern, the object creation logic requires complicated step by step logic that would be too complex to have in client classes.
+For example, lots of different constructors or setter calls required before being able to use an object.

+The pattern also doesn't require the use of Abstract Product classes or interfaces.
+It's assumed that the interfaces ar too complicated to be able to find a common interface between product classes.

 ## References